Google’s data centre investments in EU since 2007 exceed EUR 4.3b

 “It is a multi-sectoral endeavour that will benefit from a joined-up approach.
 We believe that multiple layers of government can play a key role; thus we provide an overview of recommendations for three policy layers.”

-Regardless, it is clear that continued investment from the big companies like Google will have a positive impact on the European data centre industry as a whole.
+Regardless, it is clear that continued investment from the big companies like Google will have a positive impact on the European data center industry as a whole.